MUZZLE: Adaptive Agentic Red-Teaming of Web Agents Against Indirect Prompt Injection Attacks: Related Work

-\myparagraph{Prompt injection in web agents.} In addition to WASP, discussed in detail in Section~\ref{subsec:compare}, the Adversarial Visual Web Arena (VWA-Adv) \cite{wu2025dissecting} is another work evaluating IPI in web agents.
-VWA-Adv extends the VWA simulated web environment with a set of targeted adversarial tasks.
-Attack scenarios in VWA-Adv are restricted in scope, and injection vessels for VWA-Adv are chosen manually for each scenario by observing the execution trace of an agent completing the user task.
-VWA-Adv also makes several unrealistic simplifications of the attack setting, for example by starting the web agent at the location pre-selected to contain the prompt injection.
-Moreover, VWA-Adv does not provide a mechanism to allow arbitrary attacker behaviors within the web environment, limiting the range of possible attacker strategies.
+\myparagraph{Prompt injection in web agents.} Beyond WASP (\Cref{subsec:compare}), VWA-Adv~\cite{wu2025dissecting} extends VWA with targeted adversarial tasks but restricts attack scope: injection vessels are manually chosen per scenario by observing agent traces, the agent is started at the pre-selected injection location, and the framework provides no mechanism for arbitrary attacker behaviors within the web environment.